Bayusa10/simcard_log/README.md

 # simcard_log
-This application built on PHP 7 as Back-End, MDB as Front-End, MySQL as DBMS and Codeigniter as Framework.
+This application built on PHP 7 as Back-End, MDB as Front-End, MySQL as DBMS and Codeigniter as Framework and the data are come from file .csv extension.